12 Best Phishing Protection Software Solutions (2026)

 11. dnstwist

 If you only try one tool from this list, make it dnstwist.
 It generates variations of any domain name and checks which permutations are already registered.
-It covers character substitution, keyboard typos, and homoglyph attacks using lookalike characters.
+It covers character substitution and keyboard typos as well as homoglyph attacks that swap in lookalike characters.

 Command-line only, so it fits into scripted workflows.
 Available on GitHub.